Gudhein3/sbc/README.md

 # SB programming language
 ## Syntax
 #### Expressions
-There is [./op.txt](A full documentation on the expressions) but you probably want a Fast Introduction™ so here it is \
+There is [A full documentation on the expressions](./op.txt) but you probably want a Fast Introduction™ so here it is \
 Left expressions - works kinda like in C; `*(&a+3)` \
 Precendence Parenthesis™ - works kinda like in Math; `(2 + 2) * 2 == 8` \
 Basic arithmetics - works kinda like in C; `2 + 2 * 2 == 6` \